1. Alex and Friends Home page

 • Orange paint

-• A sheet of white paper torn by hand into strips (not cut with scissors)
+• A white sheet of paper torn into strips by hand — not with scissors!

 • Glue